bvencel/AsciiPhoto/README.md

 # AsciiPhoto
-Generates ASCII art from image files found in a folder or from screenshot.
+Console application that generates ASCII art from line drawings or screen region by matching letters over a larger image.
+Alternatively it can match brightness instead of contours.
+This works better for other types of pictures than line drawing.